Skip to main content

 No. While air conditioning is a significant part of HVAC by cooling the air during warmer weather, the system also includes heating and ventilation.
 Together, these functions work to control the overall indoor climate, ensuring a comfortable and healthy environment year-round.

 At Carrier, we offer a wide range of HVAC solutions tailored to meet the unique needs of your home.
 Our HVAC systems are designed to deliver comfort, energy efficiency, and reliability.
 Whether you are looking to install a new HVAC system or need expert maintenance and repair services, contact your local Carrier dealer to achieve a comfortable and healthy home environment.
-By understanding what is HVAC and the HVAC definition, you can make the best choices for your home's needs.
+By understanding the HVAC meaning and HVAC definition, you can make the best choices for your home's needs.

 Chat-icon